The School of Business Internship program is a free program provided for the benefit of students and employers.

 Characteristics of the academic, for credit internship

-- A 3-way arrangement-set up by the student-between employer, university, and student
+- A three-way arrangement between employer, university, and student

-- A stated, specific number of hours of work will be completed by the student
+- A specific number of hours of work will be completed by the student

 - The student shall submit a report at the culmination of the internship, and student *and* employer shall both submit separate, confidential evaluations

 Requirements of the academic, for credit internship

 - Internship must be clearly defined in structure and who the student's supervisor will be